hasanhammad/search-engine/README.md

 # search engine using pyrhon

-* this search engine includes the following parts:
+* this search engine has the following parts:
 * 1- a crawler
 * 2- posting list data structure
 * 3- indexing algorithm